facebook/docusaurus/docs/getting-started-installation.md

 After running the Docusaurus initialization script, `docusaurus-init` as described in the [Installation](#installing-docusaurus) section, you will have a runnable, example website to use as your site's base.
+To run:

 1. In your root, rename `docs-examples-from-docusaurus` to `docs`.
 1.  `cd website`